-Based on the reviews and considerations referred to above, the Board of Directors and the Audit Committee believe that the retention of KPMG to serve as Uniti's independent registered public accountant for 2020 is in the best interests of Uniti and its stockholders.
+Based on the reviews and considerations referred to above, the Board of Directors and the Audit Committee believe that the retention of KPMG to serve as Uniti's independent registered public accountant for 2024 is in the best interests of Uniti and its stockholders.
 If the stockholders fail to ratify the appointment of KPMG as Uniti's independent registered public accountant, the Board of Directors will reconsider the appointment.
 However, even if the selection is ratified, the Audit Committee, in its sole discretion, may change the appointment at any time during the year if it determines that such a change would be in the best interests of Uniti and its stockholders.

 Accounting Fees and Services.
-Aggregate fees paid to PwC for professional services rendered during the years ended December 31, 2019 and December 31, 2018 were:
+Aggregate fees paid to KPMG for professional services rendered during the years ended December 31, 2023 and December 31, 2022, respectively, were:

-2019 2018 (d)
+2023 2022

-Audit Fees (a) \$ 3,950,370 \$ 2,289,858
+Audit Fees (a) \$2,760,300 \$2,768,438

-Audit-Related Fees (b) \$ 294,730 \$ 233,714
+Audit-Related Fees (b) 370,000 200,000

 Tax Fees

-All Other Fees (c) 3,600 3,600
+All Other Fees - -

-Total \$ 4,248,700 \$ 2,527,172
+Total \$3,130,300 \$2,968,438

-- (a) Audit fees include fees for the annual audit and quarterly reviews of the consolidated financial statements as well as consents in respect to SEC filings. - (b) Audited-related fees include fees for assurance and related services that are reasonably related to the performance of the audit or review of the registrant's financial statements, and accounting and financial reporting consultations. - (c) All other fees are comprised of fees for licensing PwC's web-based accounting research software program. - (d) The amounts shown for fiscal 2018 have been revised to reflect additional fees paid for audit services.
+(a) Audit fees include fees for the annual audit and quarterly reviews of the consolidated financial statements as well as consents in respect to SEC filings.

+(b) Audited-related fees include fees for assurance and related services that are reasonably related to the performance of the audit or review of the registrant's financial statements, and accounting and financial reporting consultations.

 The Audit Committee has the sole authority to pre-approve all audit engagement fees and terms as well as all non-audit engagements with KPMG.
-In 2019 and 2018, all of the above services (provided by PwC) were pre-approved by the Audit Committee in accordance with this pre-approval policy and none were approved pursuant to the de minimis exception provided in Rule 2-01(c)(7)(i)(C) of Regulation S-X promulgated by the SEC.
+In 2023 and 2022, all of the above services (provided by KPMG) were pre-approved by the Audit Committee in accordance with this pre-approval policy and none were approved pursuant to the de minimis exception provided in Rule 2-01(c)(7)(i)(C) of Regulation S-X promulgated by the SEC.